-As an English language learner, I know I have an accent that will proudly carry for the rest of my life.
-As an ESL teacher, I was once asked by some of my students how they could get rid of their accents.
-The student asked that spend part of the ESL class to teach them how to “change their accent.”
+As an English language learner, I know I have a language accent that I will proudly carry for the rest of my life.
+As an ESL teacher, I was once asked by some of my students how I could help him get rid of his accent.
+He asked that I spend part of the ESL class teaching everyone how to “change their accent.”

 What is an accent?

 According to wikipedia.com, an “accent” is a way of pronunciation particular to a speaker or group of speakers.
-Then I wonder why will people spend time creating courses or teaching something that’s part of someone’s identity?
+This definition makes me wonder why some companies create courses to teach something that’s part of someone’s identity?
 Why not instead, educate bilinguals about being proud of their identity, including our unique accents.

-One of the best articles about accents discusses the experience of Hernan Diaz, an associate director at Columbia University.
-In his article and video, Mr. Diaz discusses his experience being accent discriminated whenever he uses one of the three languages he speaks.
+One of the best articles about language accents discusses the experience of Hernan Diaz, an associate director at Columbia University.
+In his article and video, Mr. Diaz discusses his experience of being accent discriminated against whenever he uses one of the three languages he speaks.

 There are times when I have to be extra careful about the words I use when speaking to others.
-We just have to know that is ok.
-Nevertheless, there are always different words we can use to get our point across with or without an accent.
-Having an accent is a powerful sign of being bilingual.
+I just know that I have to be extra cautious and that is ok.
+I may sometimes have to repeat myself to others and that’s also ok.
+Nevertheless, when in doubt use different words to get your point across with or without an accent.

 Remember that having an accent is a sign of being bilingual and sometimes multilingual.
 Dr. Hernan Diaz, states that an accent is the echo of one language or tone in another.
 Accents may vary from place to place but remember that language belongs to everyone.